cjdbarlow/Part-One/key_graphs.md

 * Cerebral metabolic rate falls by ~6% per °C decrease in temperature
-* This results in a concominant reduction in CBF
+* This results in a concomitant reduction in CBF
 This is an *almost* linear response.